fish-face/quasselgrep/README.md

 find messages from two months ago until now.
 You can also use "years", "days" and so on, as well as abbreviations "yr", "y", "hr", "h" etc.

+Running/Connecting to a Quasselgrep Server
+---

+If you host a Quassel server, you can run quasselgrep on it so that your users can search their logs easily.
+Just run quasselgrep as follows:

+	$ quasselgrep [db-options] --server

+You can specify other options on the commandline; these will restrict users to using only those parameters and is probably not useful in the slightest.
+On the other hand, any options you specify in the config file are taken as defaults and can be overridden.
+Quasselgrep listens on port 9001 by default, and you can specify an alternative with `--port`.

+Running a quasselgrep server means allowing all your quassel users to run potentially expensive queries against the database, which could impact performance of the server for other users.
+Options for limiting queries to guard against accidental DoS attacks should be coming soon.

+To connect to a quasselgrep server, supply the `-H/--hostname` option, specifying the server to connect to.
+You will also need to supply your quassel username and password:

+    $ quasselgrep -H <hostname> [--port <port>] -u <user> --password <password> [...]

+Your password is not transmitted in the clear, but all other communication is.

 Performance
 ---